By Christine Koh

 About the Author:

 Christine Koh is a music and brain scientist turned freelance writer, editor, and designer.
-She is the founder and editor of Boston Mamas, the designer behind Posh Peacock, and writes a personal blog at Pop Discourse.
-She resides in the Boston area with her husband and 5-year-old daughter.
-She tweets about it all: @bostonmamas.
+She is the founder and editor of Boston Mamas, the designer behind Posh Peacock, writes a personal blog at Pop Discourse, and pens the column Minimalist Mama.
+She resides in the Boston area with her husband and almost 6-year-old daughter and is expecting a second daughter in March 2011.
+She tweets about it all at @bostonmamas.